jmprusi/istio-lab/README.md

 ### Start your openshift Cluster

 We are using docker for mac.
-Make sure your docker daemon has this parameter: "--insecure-registry 172.30.0.0/16"
+Make sure your docker daemon has this parameter: "--insecure-registry 172.30.0.0/16" and "docker.io"

 Then run:
 ```